arda-org/chainsimulator-bug-repro-intershard-backtransfer-payments/README.md

-When a callee SC sends back payments to its caller, a non-payable SC in a different shard, then only the last payment will be successfully sent.
-Moreover, if the callee sends back more than 1 payment, then the transaction will fail with the error: "sending value to non payable contract".
-Note that this occurs whether the transaction is async v1 or v2.
+If an SC A calls an SC B in another shard and SC B sends back tokens to SC A, then:
+- it succeeds when SC B sends back only 1 token (e.g. EGLD, fungible token, ...),
+- it fails when SC B sends back 2 tokens or more.
+The error: "sending value to non payable contract".

 # How to reproduce